AcademySoftwareFoundation/MaterialX/CONTRIBUTING.md

 a simple canonical order that is straightforward for developers to check.

-In the interest of avoiding include cycles, developers are free to leverage _forward declarations_ of classes that are trivially referenced within another header.
-In the interest of clarity and efficiency, developers are free to leverage _transitive header includes_, where low-level headers that have already been included by a high-level header do not need to be restated individually.
+In the interest of avoiding include cycles, developers are free to leverage forward declarations of classes that are trivially referenced within another header.
+In the interest of clarity and efficiency, developers are free to leverage transitive header includes, where low-level headers that have already been included by a high-level header do not need to be restated individually.

+#### Coding Style

+The coding style of the MaterialX project is defined by a [clang-format](.clang-format) file in the repository, which is supported by Clang versions 13 and newer.

+When adding new source files to the repository, use the provided clang-format file to automatically align the code to MaterialX conventions.
+When modifying existing code, follow the surrounding formatting conventions so that new or modified code blends in with the current code.

 #### Documentation Standards